traefik/traefik/docs/content/reference/static-configuration.md

-# Traefik Static Configuration -- Reference
+# Static Configuration

+!!! info "You can find the static configuration definition in the [glossary](../glossary.md)."

 ```yaml
 --8<-- "content/reference/static-configuration.toml"
 ```

-!!! info "You can find the static configuration definition in the [glossary](../../glossary/#static-traefik-configuration)."